 To pay your parking fee, just take your ticket to a self-service kiosk once you’re ready to leave (before getting in your car).
 The machine will automatically determine how much you owe and, once you’ve paid the parking fee, you can use the ticket to leave the parking facility.

-The process is more straightforward for hotel guests and M Life Rewards members (see below).
+The process is more straightforward for hotel guests and MGM Rewards members (see below).
 The former can have their parking fees added to their room bill, so they won’t need a ticket.
 They just need to scan their room card when entering the parking lot.
-This works the same way for M Life members (just swipe your M Life Rewards card).
+This works the same way for MGM Rewards members (just swipe your MGM Rewards card).

 How To Park For Free at Mandalay Bay (Self-Park)

-To self-park for free at Mandalay Bay, you will need to be a free M Life Rewards member with “Pearl” level status or higher.
-You can earn Pearl status by gaming at MGM casinos to earn points or by having an associated M Life Credit Card.
+To self-park for free at Mandalay Bay, you will need to be an MGM Rewards member (formerly M Life Rewards) with “Pearl” level status or higher.
+You can earn Pearl status by gaming at MGM casinos to earn points or by having an associated MGM Rewards Credit Card.

 There are two basic ways to be able to self-park for free at Mandalay Bay.
-You’ll first need to have an M Life Rewards player card.
+You’ll first need to have an MGM Rewards player card.
 The membership is free and starts at the Sapphire level, which, unfortunately, does not entitle you to free parking.

 To receive free parking, you’ll need to do one of two things.
-Either level up your Rewards membership by playing in the casino and earning points to reach the Pearl level (the next level up after Sapphire), or you can sign up and get approved for a no annual fee M Life Mastercard.
+Either level up your Rewards membership by playing in the casino and earning points to reach the Pearl level (the next level up after Sapphire), or you can sign up and get approved for a no annual fee MGM Rewards Mastercard.

-Having an M Life credit card will automatically upgrade your player’s card to the Pearl level, allowing you to park at Mandalay Bay for free (as well as all other MGM-owned properties).
+Having an MGM Rewards credit card will automatically upgrade your player’s card to the Pearl level, allowing you to park at Mandalay Bay for free (as well as all other MGM-owned properties).

-We’ve created a detailed post about the M Life Rewards program and free parking in our article: How to Get Free Parking at All MGM Properties.
+(We’ve created a detailed post about the MGM Rewards program and free parking in our article: How to Get Free Parking at All MGM Properties.)